korawica/fmtutil/docs/index.md

 )
 ```

-The above example is :yawning_face: **NOT SURPRISE!!!** for us because Python
+The above example is :yawning_face: **NOT SURPRISE!!!** for you right?
-already provide the build-in `datetime` to parse by `datetime.strptime` and
+Because the Python already provide the build-in `datetime` to parse by `datetime.strptime`
+and format by `{dt}.strftime` :banana:.

-format by `{dt}.strftime`.
-This package will be the special thing when we group
+This package will be the special thing when we group more than one format-able
-more than one format-able objects together as `Naming`, `Version`, and `Datetime`.
+objects together as `Naming`, `Version`, and `Datetime`.

-**For complex filename format like**:
+For a complex filename format like :triumph:;

 ```text
 {filename:%s}_{datetime:%Y_%m_%d}.{version:%m.%n.%c}.csv
 ```

+!!! warning

-From above filename format string, the `datetime` package does not enough for
+    **Disclaimer**: The above filename format, the `datetime` package that already
-this scenario right? but you can handle by your hard-code object or create the
+    build-in in Python does not enough for this scenario :snake: but you can handle by your
-better package than this project.
+    code function or create the better package than this project :dash:.

 !!! note